junegradtshaw/separate-deployment/02-separate_deployment/README.md

-### 🖖 Separation Anxiety !
+## 🖖Separation Anxiety !

-## before you begin, you may want to add the CORS extension to Chrome:
+### before you begin, you may want to add the CORS extension to Chrome:
 https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en